hifocus/instapp/README.md

   2. The first letter of the Pinyin, like `wyyyy`
   3. English translation for the Chinese name, such as `cloudmusic` or `formatfactory`

   These alias above can be available for any Chinese apps.
-If there are any mistakes, please also let us know at [Issue](https://github.com/hxco/Get/issue).
+If there are any mistakes, please also let us know at [Issue](https://github.com/hifocus/get/issue).

 ## How Does It Work

 Currently we support more than 50 apps, you may find them in [ https://get.js.org/apps](https://get.js.org/apps "View https://get.js.org/apps").

-First HXCO Get will identify your OS:
+First Get Apps will identify your OS:

 ```
 <script>